Engagement has concluded

 Engagement activities for the Old Strathcona Public Realm Strategy are currently being planned and will occur in the winter.
 Once finalized, details will be posted to the Mass Transit and Old Strathcona Public Realm Strategy project pages.

-Will there ever be an express bus to leger transit center and back to west edmonton mall or a bus to leger and back to lewis farms?Oko asked 6 months ago
+Will there ever be an express bus to leger transit center and back to west edmonton mall or a bus to leger and back to lewis farms?Oko asked about 1 year ago

 The mass transit network for 1.25 Million doesn’t include a rapid route from Leger to either West Edmonton Mall or Lewis Farms.
 The project demand for a route between Leger and Lewis Farms is not anticipated to warrant a mass transit connection; however, a mass transit connection between Leger and West Edmonton Mall is being considered.